 Macs are fantastic and exciting pieces of technology, so much that arguments on Windows vs. Macs usually get fierce.
 These systems have several standout key selling features, one of which is the Mac recovery USB.

-Read more to learn all about Mac recovery USB, how to create them, as well as recovering missing data on Mac.
+Read more to learn all about Mac recovery USB, how to create Mac recovery USB, as well as how to create bootable USB drive and recover data from unbootable mac with it.

 Mac OS X Lion and higher versions usually create a hidden recovery volume on your startup drive.
 The reason for this is so that in case of an emergency, you can recover your data using the Disk Utility.
 Also, the computer keeps a copy of the recovery USB drive that Disk Assistant creates.